codeomech/Trailer-GPT/README.md

 then we configure tailwind CSS as we're using Tailwind.

 #features for the project
-SignIn/login page How to use a same form as Sign Up or Sign In , Form validators, useref hook Browse Page(after authentiaction login) we have a header main movie conatiner
+SignIn/login page How to use a same form as Sign Up or Sign In , Form validators, useref hook
+- created a redux store with userSlice
+- As soon as my user signIn I want to update that user profile
+- logOut
+Browse Page(after authentiaction login) we have a header main movie conatiner